hamsterbase/hamsterbase-highlighter/README.md

 All content that resides under the "src/vscf" is copy from the [VS Code] project.
 The VS Code project is licensed under the [MIT License].

+All content that resides under the "scripts" is under the [MIT License].

 Hamsterbase Highlighter is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE Version 3, 19 November 2007.
 See the [LICENSE] file for more details.